Citywide Curbside Cleanup

 - Brush piles must be no more than what can fit in one (1) level standard-size pickup truck.

-- Pile size is limited to what fits in one (1) level standard-size pickup truck.
+- Limited to what fits in one (1) level standard-size pickup truck.
 A standard-size pickup truck is 8 feet in length, 4 feet in width and 2 feet in height.

 - Lumber must be stacked and no longer than five feet.

 - Boxed or bundled with twine - under 100 pounds per item.

 - No household trash such as food waste.

 - No plastic bags.

 - No chemically treated lumber or wood (i.e. treated to waterproof material)

 - No construction materials from businesses or contractors.